Rajan-Patell/GitHub-Workspace-Experiments-/README.md

 - Minimalistic graphic design for a clean and engaging user interface.
 - Responsive design that works on both desktop and mobile devices.
 - Fully navigable using keyboards for an immersive gameplay experience.
+- New shooting arrows functionality allows for a more dynamic combat experience.
+- Enemies are now positioned randomly across the canvas, providing unexpected challenges and enhancing gameplay variety.

 Enjoy the game and try to beat the high score!